 Judging by Brown’s circumstances, raised by a single mother, living in a modest West Baltimore house on a small state salary, it’s unclear where he could have gotten the $18,000 in cash.
 Brown has not publicly commented on the charges.

-But he was on course to have a more robust income.
+But he was in line for a much more robust income.

-Chosen by the Democratic State Central Committee in Pugh’s former district to fill a vacancy on the House of Delegates, Brown stood to pull down nearly $70,000 as a lawmaker on Annapolis.
+Chosen by the Democratic State Central Committee in Pugh’s former district to fill a vacancy in the House of Delegates, Brown stood to pull down nearly $70,000 as a lawmaker on Annapolis.

 It is unclear whether Brown planned to continue to be on the City Hall payroll.

-Friday’s indictment scuttled his planned swearing-in as a state delegate yesterday.
+Friday’s indictment scuttled his planned swearing-in as a state delegate.

 Campaign Critics React

 The indictment comes after complaints of voter suppression and fundraising irregularities by the Dixon campaign.